altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex5-virtual-platforms.md

 ### Exercising Simics Simulation from GSRD 2.0

-The GSRD 2.0 build framework is porvided by the capability to simulate with Simics some basic use cases using the binaries built with this framework.
+The GSRD 2.0 build framework is provided with the capability to simulate with Simics some reference use cases using the binaries built with this framework.
 The components included as part of the GSRD repository are listed next.
-These are included at $TOP_FOLDER/agilex5_soc_devkit_ghrd/simics/linux directory.
+These are included at **$TOP_FOLDER/agilex5_soc_devkit_ghrd_*/simics/linux** directory.

-* [runsimics.sh](https://github.com/altera-fpga/agilex5e-ed-gsrd/blob/main/a5ed065es-premium-devkit-oobe/baseline/simics/linux/runsimics.sh) : This script is in charge of deploy the Simics project (under $TOP_FOLDER/agilex5_soc_devkit_ghrd/simics/linux which becomes the Simics project directory) and build it,  similarly to what is described in the legacy [Simulation Setup section](#simulation-setup).
-This script also gathers the required binaries to build the simulation and copy them into the corresponding boot mode directories based on the simulation boot mode  that wants to be exercised.
-This mode is defined with a parameter passed to this script along with the path of the location of the binaries. <br>
+* [runsimics.sh](https://github.com/altera-fpga/agilex5e-ed-gsrd/blob/main/a5ed065es-premium-devkit-oobe/baseline/simics/linux/runsimics.sh) : This script is in charge of deploy the Simics project (under $TOP_FOLDER/agilex5_soc_devkit_ghrd*/simics/linux which becomes the Simics project directory) and build it,  similarly to what is described in the [Simulation Setup section](#simulation-setup).
+This script also gathers the required binaries to run the simulation updating the path of these in the target script.
+The script receives as parameter the device used to boot  along with the path of the location of the binaries. <br>
-Parameters:<br>
-1\.
-Boot mode: **sdmmc** to boot from sdcard or **qspi** to boot from QSPI. <br>
-2\.
-Binaries path: Path where the binares were built.
-The binaries needed are the one listed as output of the [Build SD Card GSRD](#build-sd-card-gsrd) and [Build QSPI GSRD](#build-qspi-gsrd) sections.
-This script also calls any other required script needed to process the binaries provided which includes copy them to an specific directory or build the final set of binaries consumed by Simics.
+Parameters:<br>  1\. **Boot mode:** **sdmmc** to boot from sdcard or **qspi** to boot from QSPI. <br>  2\. **Binaries path:** Path where the binares were built.
+The binaries needed could be the ones listed as output of the [Build SD Card GSRD 2.0](#build-sd-card-gsrd-20) and [Build QSPI GSRD 2.0](#build-qspi-gsrd-20) sections, but the binaries could be taken from any other source.
+In some cases, this script also calls other required script needed to post-process the binaries provided to build the final set of binaries to be consumed by Simics.

-* [sdmmc_boot](https://github.com/altera-fpga/agilex5e-ed-gsrd/tree/main/a5ed065es-premium-devkit-oobe/baseline/simics/linux/sdmmc_boot) directory: This directory is used to the exercise the SD Card boot mode.
+* [sdmmc_boot](https://github.com/altera-fpga/agilex5e-ed-gsrd/tree/main/a5ed065es-premium-devkit-oobe/baseline/simics/linux/sdmmc_boot) directory: This directory is used to the exercise the boot for SD Card use case.
 This includes  [sdmmc_gsrd.simics](https://github.com/altera-fpga/agilex5e-ed-gsrd/blob/main/a5ed065es-premium-devkit-oobe/baseline/simics/linux/sdmmc_boot/sdmmc_gsrd.simics) target script which defines the parameters needed to boot in this mode.
-This is the directory in which the binaries used to boot from SD Card are copied to.
-The .simics target script executes the Agilex 5 Universal Virtual Platform target script which is the one that configures this virtual platform, loading all the components needed.
+The .simics target script calls the Agilex 5 Universal Virtual Platform target script which is the one that configures this virtual platform, loading all the components needed.
 * [qspi_boot](https://github.com/altera-fpga/agilex5e-ed-gsrd/tree/main/a5ed065es-premium-devkit-oobe/baseline/simics/linux/qspi_boot) directory: This directory is used to the exercise the QSPI boot mode.
 This includes the [qspi_gsrd.simics](https://github.com/altera-fpga/agilex5e-ed-gsrd/blob/main/a5ed065es-premium-devkit-oobe/baseline/simics/linux/qspi_boot/qspi_gsrd.simics) target script which defines the parameters needed to boot in this mode.
-This is the directory in which the binaries used to boot from QSPI arel be copied to.
-Besides of the binaries copied from the build directory, there are some other files that are used to create the final .rpd file needed to boot from QSPI.
-The .rpd file is created with the [qspi_flash_img.sh](https://github.com/altera-fpga/agilex5e-ed-gsrd/blob/main/a5ed065es-premium-devkit-oobe/baseline/simics/linux/qspi_boot/qspi_flash_img.sh) script which is also included in this directory.
+In this directory, there are some other files that are used to create the final .rpd file needed to boot from QSPI.
+The .rpd file is created with the qspi_flash_img.sh script and qspi_flash_image_agilex5-final.pfg which are also included in this directory.
 This script requires that Quartus and the ARM toolchain be included as part of the Linux $PATH.
-The .simics target script in this directory executes the Agilex 5 Universal Virtual Platform target script which is the one that configures this virtual platform loading all the components needed to run the sumulation.
+The .simics target script in this directory calls the Agilex 5 Universal Virtual Platform target script which is the one that configures this virtual platform, loading all the components needed to run the simulation.

 The boot modes supported by the GSRD 2.0 are:

 * Booting from U-Boot to Linux from SD Card using Agilex 5 Universal Virtual Platform
 * Booting from U-Boot to Linux from QSPI using Agilex 5 Universal Virtual Platform

-Most of the use cases that are listed in the [Use Cases Supported by the Agilex™ 5 E-Series Universal Virtual Platform](#use-cases-supported-by-the-agilextm-5-e-series-universal-virtual-platform) are also supported, but require manual update of the **.simics** target scripts included in the boot mode directories listed above.
-There are some use cases that can not be excercised due to the use of the **console-image-minimal** file system, which does not includes the GSRD applications like the **hello** or **system check** applications.
-Also, use cases that depends on **devmem2** application can not be exercised directly as this is not supported either, but you can bring this application to the system using transfer file commands like **scp** or **tftp**, which are supported.
+The use cases that are listed in the [Use Cases Supported by the Agilex™ 5 E-Series Universal Virtual Platform](#use-cases-supported-by-the-agilextm-5-e-series-universal-virtual-platform) are also supported, but require manual update of the **.simics** target scripts included in the boot mode directories listed above.
+There are some use cases that were supported with the Legacy GSRD but not supported in GSRD 2.0.
+Examples of these are the execution of **Hello** and **System Check** applications.

 ####  Simulation Setup under GSRD 2.0

-At this time, it is assumed that you had already built the HPS binaries as indicated in [Build Instructions - GSRD 2.0 Baseline](#build-instructions-gsrd-20-baseline) and also that you have installed the Intel Simics Simulator for Altera FPGAs in to your Linux machine.
+At this time, it is assumed that you had already built the HPS binaries as indicated in [Build Instructions - GSRD 2.0 Baseline](#build-instructions-gsrd-20-baseline) and you also have installed the Intel Simics Simulator for Altera FPGAs in to your Linux machine.

-You also need to add the following to yout Linux $PATH environment variable:
+You also need to add the following to yout Linux **$PATH** environment variable:

 * Simics Simulator installation directory.
 * ARM Tool chain.
 This is already installed as part of the build instructions.
 Needed only for QSPI boot mode.